selfdecode/rd-imputation-accuracy/README.md

-# Source code from the paper: A comparative analysis of current phasing and imputation software
+# A comparative analysis of current phasing and imputation software
+### Source Code

 ## Usage: